February 2016 Share

-Instead, what happens is anything with a density greater than water sinks and sinks faster when in a centrifuge.
+When a centrifuge spins, it creates a centrifugal force strong enough to rapidly separate particles in a sample.
+Anything with a density greater than water sinks (and sinks faster) when in a centrifuge.
 And anything with a density less than water rises and rises faster when in a centrifuge.

-While at an entirely different scale, another way to think about this is from the time you might have spent in a pool in your childhood.
-Granted, what a cell on a microbubble experiences is at a much lower Reynolds number, it can still serve as a useful analogy.
+While at an entirely different scale, another way to think about this process is from the time you might have spent in a swimming pool as a child.
+Granted, while what a cell on a microbubble experiences is at a much lower Reynolds number, it can still serve as a useful analogy.

 This is true of our microbubbles.
 Centrifugation only drives them more quickly to the top of the sample.

 Ready to see microbubbles in action?
 Check out our line of buoyancy-activated cell sorting (BACS™) microbubble products, and let us know if you have any questions.

 What are Microbubbles?
 Microbubble Cell Sorting Techniques and Buoyancy Activated Cell Sorting Microbubbles are miniature,…

 As we discussed in a previous post, Akadeum recently attended the GLIIFCA 2016 meeting.
 John Younger, our…